-Hardwoods presents Visa Candidates with 17-year-old teak trees that are nearly 70% of the way to a full harvest in year 25.
 Executive Decree 343, permits nationals from the United States, Canada, and 45 other countries to obtain permanent residency in Panama if they open a business or purchase real estate.
-The purchase of a teak parcel qualifies Visa Candiates for this program under the purchase of real estate.
+The purchase of a teak parcel qualifies Visa Candidates for this program under the purchase of real estate.
 Candidates are also required to open a local bank account with an opening balance of $5,000 and $2,000 per extra dependent.

-Visa Candidates will purchase 2000 square meters (approximately one-quarter acre) of 17-year old teak trees in an established teak plantation for a one-time fee of $35,700.
-Please note that this fee includes $4,300 for all legal work associated with the application for one main applicant of the permanent residency visa and for a Panama Corporation.
+Hardwoods Unlimited presents Visa Candidates with 15-year-old teak trees that are 60% of the way to a full harvest in Year 25.
+Visa Candidates will purchase 1000 square meters (approximately one-quarter acre) of 15-year old teak trees in an established teak plantation for a one-time fee of $21,560.
+Please note that this fee includes $4,680 for all legal work associated with the application for one main applicant of the permanent residency visa including a Panama bank account and a Panama Corporation.
 It does not include the minimum deposit required in your personal Panama bank account.
-If you will not be applying for residency, deduct the $4,300 from $35,700 for a total of $31,400 for the teak parcel alone.
+If you will not be applying for residency, deduct the $4,680 from $21,560 for a total of $16,880 for the teak parcel alone.

-The principal benefit to the teak ownership program is very affordable permanent residency in Panama.
-The residency programs offered by Panama are some of the most appealing in the world, entitling you to many perks and a handful of special benefits.
+The principal benefit to the teak ownership program is very affordable permanent residency in Panama, which is some of the most appealing in the world.
+Panama residency entitles you to many perks and a handful of special benefits.

 Nicaragua requires a minimum investment of $30,000 for residency.
 Teak Hardwoods Unlimited offers 5 parcels of Newborn Teak for $34,400 + titling ($2,800).
 This would include the minimum investment required for residency in Nicaragua.
 For those not applying for residency, Baby Teak parcels are available for $7,380 + titling ($2,800).